 How do you define a book ?

-Reading one is both a tactile and visual experience which can take you somewhere amazing or teach you something extraordinary.
-These pieces explore their further potential as sculptural objects and the tactile transformation that brings.
+To me it seems to be both a physical layering of words in the turning of the pages and a layering of thoughts, ideas and images in the telling of the story.
+Reading a book is a tactile and visual experience which can take you somewhere amazing or teach you something extraordinary.
+These pieces have come from wanting to explore their potential as sculptural objects and the tactile transformation that brings.

 I use Japanese techniques of origami and kirigami to fold and cut the book, gradually changing its structure to become an entirely different object whilst still retaining its ‘bookish’ essence.
 Cutting into the pages fragments the print and images so the original content and printed layout of the book will contribute its own unique pattern and the tactile properties of the book are changed forever.
 Applied images from other parts of my work give added depth shape and colour to the finished piece.

 Not every book will respond to the process and there is always an element of risk involved so finished piece are the result of many experiments with different bindings and papers.
 In the process I learn to embrace imperfections and allow the book to contribute something of itself back to the finished piece.

 Copyright for all content on this site belongs to Kas Williams.
 All rights reserved.